-

 Who are the key persons involved in the management of each type of entity?

-Decision-making in a UK company is split between its economic owners (its shareholders) and its managers (its directors and certain other senior employees).
-The general rule is that the directors of a UK company are responsible for its day-to-day management, and that shareholders play no part in a company’s management except in certain specific respects (see question 4 below).
+Decision-making in a UK company is divided between its economic owners (its shareholders) and its managers (its directors and certain other senior employees).
+The general rule is that the directors of a UK company are responsible for its day-to-day management, and that shareholders do not participate in a company’s management except in certain specific respects (see question 4 below).

 A company’s directors are known collectively as its “board”.
 The role of “director” is a statutory office that carries with it significant powers, responsibilities and liabilities.
 Directors of a company are considered “fiduciaries” and “quasi-trustees” and are subject to a series of stringent duties to act in good faith, independently, carefully and in the company’s best interests.

 There are few restrictions on who can act as a director.
 In particular, UK companies are not required to have any directors who are resident in the UK.
 However, a person must be at least 16 years old to serve as a director, and there are certain circumstances in which a person can be disqualified from acting as a director, either by law or under a company’s constitution.
-In addition, a UK company must have at least one director who is a natural person.
-As noted in question 2 above, legislation has been enacted (but is not yet in force) which will prohibit UK companies from appointing corporate entities as directors (other than in specific circumstances) and which will require directors to undergo identity verification.
-The date on which these changes will come into force has not yet been confirmed (at the date of writing this chapter).
+In addition, the Companies Act requires UK companies to have at least one director who is a natural person.
+A UK company may also appoint corporate entities to act as directors, however, as noted above, 4an authorised individual must be selected to act on behalf of the corporate director within the limited company, and the UK company must also have at least one natural director already appointed.

 -

 As a general rule, all day-to-day management of a company’s affairs is delegated to its directors.
-The company’s constitution (see question 6 for more discussion) will set out how the directors make decisions, such as by holding board meetings or passing written resolutions.
+The company’s constitution (see question 6 for more discussion) will set out how the directors make decisions, typically through board meetings or by passing written resolutions.

-As noted above, private companies can (and often do) pass shareholder resolutions by way of a written resolution instead.
-This involves the board circulating a written document to shareholders setting out the proposed resolutions and shareholders simply marking whether they vote in favour or against.
+As noted above, private companies often pass shareholder resolutions by way of a written resolution.
+This involves the board circulating a written document to shareholders setting out the proposed resolutions and shareholders simply mark whether they vote in favour or against.
 Voting on written resolutions is calculated in the same way as on a poll.

 Generally, resolutions take the form of either an ordinary resolution, which requires a simple majority of votes in favour, or a special resolution, which requires at least 75% of votes in favour.
-In many cases, the Companies Act prescribes which threshold applies.
+The Companies Act often prescribes which threshold applies.
 In some cases, a company can raise the voting threshold in its constitution, although this is very unusual.

 -